FLAMEGPU/FLAMEGPU2-docs/src/tutorial/index.rst

 Complete Tutorial Code
 ^^^^^^^^^^^^^^^^^^^^^^

 If you have followed the complete tutorial, you should now understand the flow of the full model code given here.
-Note that this includes some additional code to configure logging from the model, and to manage the visualisation window after the simulation finishes.
+Note that this includes some additional code not explored above to execute the simulation, configure logging from the model, and to manage the visualisation window after the simulation finishes.

 .. tabs::

   .. code-tab:: cpp C++

-   #include <filesystem>
-   #include <iostream>
-   #include <fstream>
    #include "flamegpu/flamegpu.h"
    #include "flamegpu/visualiser/visualiser_api.h"

-   //Ensure speed is within the capability of both train and infrastructgure FLAMEGPU_DEVICE_FUNCTION float myFun(float linespeed, float maxspeed, float dt){
+   //Ensure speed is within the capability of both train and infrastructure FLAMEGPU_DEVICE_FUNCTION float myFun(float linespeed, float maxspeed, float dt){
      float velocity, dl;
      velocity = min(linespeed, maxspeed);